DMR-Database/database/README.md

 <br>
 For MD380-MD390 : If you edit the database by yourself do not forget to fill in the number of characters on the first line.
 Preview at the bottom of Notepad tab.
 Example Length: 4,275,525 Enter this number on the first line without commas thus 4275525.
 <hr>
-<h2 id="dutch">Brandmeister UserDB voor TYT,Ailunce,Anytone & andere HTs.
+<h2 id="dutch">Brandmeister UserDB voor Tytera,Ailunce,Anytone and TYT
 </h2>
 <b>MD380 & MD390</b>
 <br>